 Explore Atlanta safely with these tips for things to do, places to eat, and places to stay in Georgia's capital city.

 Atlanta's gleaming skyline alongside its plentiful parks and greenspaces make it a great place to explore, whether you're interested in music, history, arts, or cuisine.
-Expect a warm welcome from locals eager to share what makes it such a special destination.
+From the world-famous attractions downtown to the nearly 45 in-town neighborhoods, expect a warm welcome from locals eager to share what makes it such a special destination.